Correlations of Almost Primes: Preliminaries on Dirichlet Polynomials

 \begin{proof} This is the Dirichlet character analogue of \cite[Lemma~6]{teravainen} and \cite[Lemma~8]{mrmult}.
 Also see \cite[Lemma 7.5]{klurman}. \end{proof}

-\begin{rem} As remarked in \cite[Remark 6]{teravainen}, this lemma can still be applied to polynomials with coefficients not only supported on the primes as long as we have $P\gg X^{\varepsilon}$, as will be the case in our application. \end{rem}
+\begin{remark} As remarked in \cite[Remark 6]{teravainen}, this lemma can still be applied to polynomials with coefficients not only supported on the primes as long as we have $P\gg X^{\varepsilon}$, as will be the case in our application. \end{remark}

 Alternatively, in the case that we have a longer Dirichlet polynomial factor which is large, we will apply a result of Jutila on large values.